Substitutions in Console.WriteLine#

 These parameters are automatically converted to a string form, just as in the use of the string

-shown so far can be completed replaced by long expressions with +
+shown so far can be completely replaced by long expressions with +,

-if that is your taste.
-We later discusses fancier formatting in Tables,
+if that is your preference.
+We later discuss fancier formatting in Tables,

 to get used to the idea of substitution.